Mithilesh-1405/crud_flask_mongo_mithilesh/README.md

 ## Suggested steps to follow to check the endpoint functionality

+### A sample raw data is filled in the endpoints data, change accordingly.

-1) once opened postman, Click on Homepage endpoint in the sidebar and click send.
+1) Once you open postman, Click on Homepage endpoint in the sidebar and click send.
 2) getAllUsers endpoint
 3) Add a user endpoint
 4) getSpecificUser endpoint